-SM5.1 Has a positive attitude towards completing any necessary tasks.
-Is willing to do things they are required to do.
+AN5.1 Has a positive attitude towards completing any necessary tasks.
+Is willing to do thing's they are requested to do.
 Is unwilling to do tasks and moans about work.
-SM5.2 Always arrives for work ahead of time and is ready to take on additional tasks.
+AN5.2 Always arrives for work ahead of time and is ready to take on additional tasks.
 Arrives for work on time.
 Is frequently late for work.
-SM5.3 Is willing to take instruction and advice.
+AN5.3 Is willing to take instruction and advice.
 Learns from other team members in order to do the job better.
 Only takes advice on new tasks.
-Doesn't learn from others to improve performance.
 Always thinks they know best.
 Won't ask if they are not sure.
-SM5.4 Uses their initiative and can work without close supervision.
+AN5.4 Uses their initiative and can work without close supervision.
 Only works without supervision on very simple, routine or well-known tasks.
 Needs to be told what to do all the time.
-SM5.5 Goes 'the extra mile' to get work finished to a high standard.
+AN5.5 Goes 'the extra mile' to get work finished to a high standard.
 Does enough to get the basic job done.
-Leaves work unfinished at the end of the day/shift.
-SM5.6 Is always reliable and acts as a source of advice for colleagues.
+Leaves work unfinished at the end of the shift.
+AN5.6 Is always reliable and acts as a source of advice for colleagues.
 Can be relied on.
 Is generally unreliable and avoids taking responsibility for own work.
-SM5.7 Will own up when they make mistakes.
+AN5.7 Anticipates problems and takes action to reduce the risk of things going wrong.
+Reacts to problems when they occur.
+Allows problems to build up and risks failure.
+AN5.8 Will own up when they make mistakes.
 Sometimes tries to cover up mistakes.
 Blames others for own mistakes.
-SM5.8 Is honest and trustworthy.
+AN5.9 Is honest and trustworthy.
 Is generally trustworthy but may allow others to be misled.
 Cannot always be trusted to do the right thing.